Myers Briggs Personality Type Indicator: what is it?

 I don't necessarily explain where these insights come from.
 However, I will offer the opportunity to be properly assessed to those clients who may benefit from further exploration of their type - but only once the counselling has finished.

-Furthermore, understanding yourself better you may be less likely to have problems in the future.
 One of the major areas that the MBTI impacts is that of stress, which underlies many of the issues clients come with.
+By understanding yourself better you may be less likely to have problems in the future.